2025년 7월 고3 모의고사 영어영역

 25년 7월 고3 모의고사 36번

-Such chemical signals are often employed to alert a colony of some invader, and these alarms can cause huge numbers of worker ____ or bees to flow from their nests, either to defend their nestmates, or simply to flee.
+Such chemical signals are often employed to alert a colony of some invader, and these alarms can cause huge numbers of worker ants or bees to flow from their ____ either to defend their nestmates, or simply to flee.

 25년 7월 고3 모의고사 37번

-Animals are kept in enclosures simulating a natural environment, ____ animal farming techniques are used, and sometimes there are even animals on display for tourists.
+Animals are kept in enclosures simulating a natural environment, similar animal farming techniques are ____ and sometimes there are even animals on display for tourists.

-Many sanctuary models operate mixed-access facilities in which there is a side open to ecotourists that holds such animals indefinitely and a rehabilitation side, closed to the public in which animals can recover in ____
+Many sanctuary models operate mixed-access facilities in which there is a side open to ecotourists that holds such animals indefinitely and a rehabilitation side, closed to the public in which animals can recover ____ privacy.

-There are ____ pre-release enclosures that are meant to simulate a natural environment as closely as possible in order to ensure an animal is ready for release after time spent in an artificial environment for medical rehabilitation.
+There are also pre-release enclosures that are meant to simulate a natural environment as ____ as possible in order to ensure an animal is ready for release after time spent in an artificial environment for medical rehabilitation.

 25년 7월 고3 모의고사 38번